lightondust/graphlandQ/README.md

 ### install

-clone this repository and run.
+[make an env](https://docs.python.org/3.6/tutorial/venv.html) for this project, clone this repository and run.

 `pip install -r requirements.txt`